What to Wear in New York: Packing List

 This can mean different things depending on what kind of nightlife/social life you’re into, but the rules span pretty much every scene in New York.
 If you’re wearing old, scuffed, faded hiking boots or “gym” shoes, you might as well wear a neon sign that says tourist.

-And, if you’re actually trying to go out to some of the nicer bars and clubs, especially in Manhattan, you might not get in if you look like a doof.
+If you’re actually trying to go out to some of the nicer bars and clubs, especially in Manhattan, you might not get in if you look like a doof.

 Stylish sneakers that you can actually wear out at night are the way to go, because, like I mentioned earlier, you don’t want to have to go home to change after a few hours of sightseeing.
 Some of the best things in New York happen on the spur of the moment, and navigating the subway just to change your busted kicks takes a lot longer than you think.